bradford-hamilton/Ruby-On-Quails/guides/source/plugins.md

 Extending Core Classes
 ----------------------

-This section will explain how to add a method to String that will be available anywhere in your Rails application.
+This section will explain how to add a method to String that will be available anywhere in your Quails application.

 In this example you will add a method to String named `to_squawk`.
 To begin, create a new test file with a few assertions: